swdevpa/TiktokAutoUploader/README.md

 sudo ./scripts/install-ubuntu-api.sh
 ```

-The script performs the full workflow described below: it updates the system, installs Python/Node.js prerequisites, creates the `tiktokapi` user, installs the Python and Node dependencies (including Playwright Chromium), writes `/etc/tiktok-uploader-api.env` with an `UPLOAD_SECRET`, deploys the recommended `systemd` unit, and enables the service.
+The script performs the full workflow described below: it updates the system, installs Python prerequisites, creates the `tiktokapi` user, installs the Python dependencies (including Playwright Chromium), writes `/etc/tiktok-uploader-api.env` with an `UPLOAD_SECRET`, deploys the recommended `systemd` unit, and enables the service.
 It prints the new upload secret so you can copy it into your worker.

 Optional arguments let you customize file locations (see `--repo-dir`, `--env-file`, `--service-file`), seed your own `UPLOAD_SECRET`, or skip the systemd reload/enable step while still preparing the files.